mining-visualizer/Mining-Visualizer/README.md

 ### Introduction

 Mining Visualizer is a [suite of programs](#software-components) supporting Ethereum mining, with some special features for solo miners.
+Pool mining is currently not supported.

 ### Desktop Widgets